Mercy Aigbe: Fashion and style

 Mercy Aigbe is known for her unique style and dressing.
-At the 2016 Africa Magic Viewers Choice Awards, Mercy Aigbe's dress earned her great applause from fashion stakeholders, and she trended on social media even after the ceremony.
+At the 2016 Africa Magic Viewers Choice Awards, Mercy Aigbe's dress earned her great applause from fashion stakeholders.
 The dress was commended for its unique design.
-In November 2014, Aigbe launched her clothing store, Mag Divas Boutique in Lagos, then opened another outlet in Ibadan.
+In November 2014, Aigbe launched her clothing store, Mag Divas Boutique, in Lagos, then opened another outlet in Ibadan.
 She was awarded Fashion Entrepreneur of The Year at Links and Glitz World Awards.

 Personal life

-Her first marriage ended due to the interference of her mother-in-law.
-In 2013, Aigbe married a Nigerian hotelier, Lanre Gentry, and has two children.
+In 2013, Aigbe married a Nigerian hotelier, Lanre Gentry, after the end of her first marriage, and has two children.
 In 2017, she shared photos of herself after allegedly being assaulted by her husband.
-She consequently separated from her husband due to claims of domestic violence, and started a campaign against it.
-Mercy Aigbe acquired a multi-million naira new mansion in 2018.
+She consequently separated from her second husband due to claims of domestic violence, and started a campaign against it.
+Mercy Aigbe acquired a multi-million naira mansion in 2018.

 In 2022, she married Kazim Adeoti, popularly known as Adekaz.
+In 2023, Mercy converted to Islam and changed her name to Hajiya Meena.